BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 An indirect tank water heater heats the water using heat from the home’s furnace, employing a heat exchanger.
 Sounds complicated.
 Not the best fit for a 3-person company.

-That’s a real actionable takeaway for a company like Trane Technologies, which manufactures water heaters.
+That’s a real actionable takeaway for a company like AO Smith Corporation, which manufactures water heaters.
 Marketing, customer service, product lineup, and more can be adjusted accordingly.
-Trane can focus their marketing copy in their leading "sales channel" (how they sell things) for a given type of water heater.
+AO Smith can focus their marketing copy in their leading "sales channel" (how they sell things) for a given type of water heater.

 To break it down again:<br/>
 > 1. Small companies buy tank water heaters over other kinds of water heaters<br/>
 > 2. Small companies buy tank water heaters through retail chain X (e.g. Lowes)<br/>
-> 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small plumbing companies<br/>
+> 3. In what they sell through Lowes, AO Smith may want to beef up on tank water heater product lineups that work well for small plumbing companies<br/>
-> 4. Trane may want to slim down their non-tank offerings through Lowes.
+> 4. AO Smith may want to slim down their non-tank offerings through Lowes.
 For example, fewer types of indirect tank heaters. __*Focus on the tank heaters.*__<br/>

 <br>